chekuda/webpack-react-clientside/README.md

     }```

-## React

-  - Install react and react-dom
-  - Add the preset to babel in order to transpile the react components: npm i --save-dev babel-preset-react
-  - Add the configuration to .babelsrc
-      ```{
-      "presets":{
-        "env", "react"
-      }

-    }```
-  - Add the configuration for reading jsx files in babel-loader
-  - In order to process HTML, webpack needs html-webpack-plugin and html-loader

 ### Extract CSS to a file

   - Im going to use mini-css-extract-plugin
   NOTE: Make sure to update webpack to version 4.2.0.
 Otherwise mini-css-extract-plugin won’t work!